Double degree program

 Also on the JGU campus is the Institute of Molecular Biology (IMB), a center of excellence in the life sciences founded in 2011 and funded by the Boehringer Ingelheim Foundation and the State of Rhineland-Palatinate.
 The IMB focuses on innovative research fields of modern biology such as epigenetics and developmental biology.

 It is to be expected that most graduates of the international Master's programme in Microbiology will follow up with a doctorate.
-There are a wide range of doctoral opportunities at the Department of Biology, the Institute of Molecular Biology, the University Medical Center, the other scientific departments and affiliated research centers such as the Max Planck Institute for Polymer Research or the Max Planck Institute for Chemistry.
+There are a wide range of doctoral opportunities at the Faculty of Biology, the Institute of Molecular Biology, the University Medical Center, the other scientific departments and affiliated research centers such as the Max Planck Institute for Polymer Research or the Max Planck Institute for Chemistry.